zuzust/tsaenode/README.md

     10: Exit
     *********************************

-Read the [Wiki](https://github.com/zuzust/tsaenode/wiki) for more information on node operation and TSAE data structures.
+Read the [Wiki](https://github.com/zuzust/tsaenode/wiki) for more information on TSAE data structures.

 ## Configuration